Flecs v4.0

 • Mutations to supporting data structures for the evaluation of uncached queries (filters), so that these can be created on the fly.

 These mutations are safe in a single threaded applications, but for multithreaded applications the world needs to be entirely immutable.
 For this purpose multi threaded readonly mode exists, which disallows all mutations on the world.
-This means that in multi threaded applications, entity liveliness operations, implicit component registration, and on-the-fly filter creation are not guaranteed to work.
+This means that in multi threaded applications, entity liveliness operations, implicit component registration, and on-the-fly query creation are not guaranteed to work.

 While in readonly mode, applications can still enqueue ECS operations on a stage.
 Stages are managed automatically when using the pipeline addon and ecs_progress(), but they can also be configured manually as shown here: